W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 In your own mind, though denied by the ego, is the declaration of your release.
 ²*God has given you everything*.
 ³The one fact that God has given you everything, means the ego does not exist, and the ego not existing, makes the ego profoundly afraid.
-⁴In the ego’s language, ‘to have’ and ‘to be’ are different, but to have and to be are identical to the Holy Spirit.
+⁴In the ego’s language, “to have’ and “to be’ are different, but to have and to be are identical to the Holy Spirit.
 ⁵The Holy Spirit knows that you both *have* everything and *are* everything.
-⁶Any distinction in the respect of having and being everything, is meaningful only when the idea of ‘getting’, the idea of getting implies a lack, the idea of getting has already been accepted.
+⁶Any distinction in the respect of having and being everything, is meaningful only when the idea of “getting’, the idea of getting implies a lack, the idea of getting has already been accepted.
 ⁷That is why we make no distinction between *having* the Kingdom of God and *being* the Kingdom of God.
 :::